The Lumpen: Origin

 The exact details of the origin of The Lumpen as a band are unclear.
 The original members of the band were all Black Panther Party members who met each other doing work for the party in San Francisco, some of whom had played music with each other in the past.
 The skill levels varied greatly from church choirs to professional careers in the music industry.

 The Black Panther Party's minister of culture, Emory Douglas, suggested to the founding members that they start the band.
 Emory chose the name "The Lumpen" after the Marxist idea of the lumpenproletariat.
 However, it is also believed that the name chosen for The Lumpen was inspired by The Wretched of the Earth by Marxist author Frantz Fanon.
-From its foundation, The Lumpen worked directly for the Black Panther Party's Ministry of Culture, directly under Emory Douglass and June Hilliard, the later of which was both very critical yet supportive of The Lumpen.
+From its foundation, The Lumpen worked directly for the Black Panther Party's Ministry of Culture, directly under Emory Douglass and June Hilliard, with the latter being both very critical yet supportive of The Lumpen.
 The Lumpen began their rehearsals at the Black Panther Party HQ in West Oakland.